Marketing Funnel Creation

 There is no end to the sales process.
 It’s like flipping a switch when you want to generate more leads.
 Got more sales than you can handle?
 Turn it off.
 Looking to bring in more business?
 Flip that switch to go!

+You should construct an email marketing funnel too.
 Follow every purchase up with an email to your customers to ensure they are happy with the products or services.
 A great way to encourage continued communication is through a monthly newsletter.
 Send this out at the same time every month filled with offers, resources and basically… tons of value.
 This will allow you to remain in contact with your customers, giving you the perfect platform to share new deals and promotions.

 Still got questions on how to create a marketing funnel?